 The question arises what is the role of the quantum information in the operation and evolution of the living organisms and their systems.
 Entropy is an important measure of the complexity of a system (Mitchell, 2009).
-It is well known that the fraction of protein non-coding sequences in DNA rises dramatically with the complexity of the organism and is largest in humans at ~98 % (Koruga, 2012).
+It is well known that the fraction of protein non-coding sequences in DNA rises dramatically with the complexity of the organism and is largest in humans at $\sim 98\%$ (Koruga, 2012).
 This suggests that the total quantum information content of the DNA increases with the complexity of the organism.
 The complex activity of the genome involves junk DNA in many complex ways (Carey, 2017).
-The expression of this complex activity may involve also the quantum states of the hydrogen bonds of the DNA bases and thus the quantum information directly to the complexity of the living organisms.
+The expression of this complex activity may involve also the quantum states of the hydrogen bonds of the DNA bases and thus the quantum information sequences of both coding and non-coding sequences, relating the quantum information directly to the complexity of the living organisms.
 We suggest that the quantum information in DNA is related to the complexity and diversity of living organisms.